MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/2-load-balancer-features.md

 ### Availability zones

-An availability zone offers groups of one or more datacenters that have indep ent power, cooling, and networking.
+An availability zone offers groups of one or more datacenters that have independent power, cooling, and networking.
 The virtual machines in an availability zone are placed in different physical locations within the same region.
 Use this architecture when you want to ensure that, when an entire datacenter fails, you can continue to serve users.

 :::image type="content" source="../media/2-az-graphic-two.svg" alt-text="Screenshot showing an overview of availability zones in Azure." border="false":::